calipho-sib/cellosaurus-api/html.templates/onto_intro.md

 * Root biological concepts like disease, gene, marker, sequence variations from [NCIt](https://ncithesaurus.nci.nih.gov) are used as subsuming or equivalent to our terms.
 See for example [cello:Sequencevariation](#SequenceVariation)

+* [UBERON](https://obophenotype.github.io/uberon/) and [CL](https://obophenotype.github.io/cell-ontology/) which describe anatomical terms and cell types respectively.

 * [ChEBI](https://www.ebi.ac.uk/chebi/) serves as a root to define chemical compounds and [cello:Protein](#Protein)

 * [cello:CellLine](#CellLine) sub-classes have an owl:equivalentClass in [Wikidata](https://www.wikidata.org/wiki/Wikidata:Main_Page) and 5 cell line properties have owl:equivalentProperty as well.
-Note that every cell line of the Cellosaurus is also described in Wikidata.
+Note that every cell line of Cellosaurus is also described in Wikidata.
 The content of Wikidata regarding cellosaurus cell lines is synchronized with a bot running on each new Cellosaurus release.

 * [skos](https://www.w3.org/2004/02/skos/) terms are used to define local [concept schemes](#CelloConceptScheme) and to link related concepts within concept schemes.
 It is also used to add informal semantic links between terms across ontologies, for example between [cello:PrivaDocentThesis](#PrivaDocentThesis) and [up:ThesisCitation](https://purl.uniprot.org/html/index-en.html#Thesis_Citation).
 Note that skos properties linking our terms to other ontology terms are displayed in the _has relation_ section of the term.

 **Cross-references**

-[Xref](#Xref) instances are widely used in the Cellosaurus.
+[Xref](#Xref) instances are widely used in Cellosaurus.
 They have their own namespace and IRIs.
 A cross-reference instance provides information about its database, its identifier within the database (accession) and an URL pointing to a Web page.
 It may also come with an optional _rdfs:label_ property or _discontinued_ property depending on the context.

 The most common use cases are: